 Shopping: Located adjacent to Peter Pan’s Flight, “Fantasy Faire” offers a wide selection of souvenirs.

 Dining/Refreshment: Several restaurants of varying styles and offerings are situated near Peter Pan’s Flight.
 Guests seeking a counter service lunch or dinner can dine at Columbia Harbour House in adjacent Liberty Square or at Pinocchio Village Haus in Fantasyland.
-The former establishment specializes in seafood, while the latter restaurant serves Italian dishes.
-The extremely popular Be Our Guest Restaurant is also a counter service establishment during lunch hours; upscale sandwiches, soups, and salads dominate the menu.
+The former establishment specializes in seafood, while the latter serves Italian dishes.
+The extremely popular Be Our Guest Restaurant is a counter service establishment during lunch hours with upscale sandwiches, soups, and salads dominate the menu, a full service restaurant for dinner and a hybrid between the two at breakfast.
 If your party would rather have a full service meal in Fantasyland, be sure to make an ADR up to 180 days in advance for all meals at Be Our Guest Restaurant and Cinderella’s Royal Table.
-Even though Be Our Guest Restaurant is a counter service restaurant at lunch and a hybrid at breakfast, ADRs are recommended.

 Restroom: Facilities themed after Tangled (2010) are situated across from Peter Pan’s Flight in Fantasyland.